MicrosoftDocs/powerbi-docs/powerbi-docs/service-admin-purchasing-power-bi-pro.md

 ---
-title: "Purchase and assign Power BI Pro licenses"
+title: Purchase and assign Power BI Pro licenses
-description: Learn how to purchase and assign Power BI Pro user licenses so that your users can access content and collaborate with colleagues in the Power BI service.
+description: Learn how to purchase and assign Power BI Pro user licenses to users so they can access content and collaborate with others in the Power BI service.
 author: kfollis
 ms.reviewer: ''